 Annual Military Pay Increases

 Military members receive a pay increase in most years.
-This is often referred to as a military pay raise, annual Cost of Living Adjustment, or other terms.
-Unlike the previous section, there is no automatic pay raise, and while Congress takes certain measurements into consideration when declaring pay raises, they are not tied to the CPI-W or any other specific measurement.
+This is often referred to as a military pay raise or annual Cost of Living Adjustment.
+Unlike the example in the previous section, there is no automatic pay raise.
+And while Congress takes certain measurements into consideration when declaring pay raises, they are not tied to the CPI-W or any other specific measurement.